lhogie/ObjectOrientedProgramming/README.md

 # ObjectOrientedProgramming
-This repo stores the material useful for the course at Univeristy Côte d'Azur
+This repo stores the material useful for the course at Univeristy Côte d'Azur.

+Lectures notes can be found there: https://hackmd.io/JPdrShbdTumNJBWkX5rWyA